-I’m currently working on a few projects all aimed at identifying how and why evolutionary history drives contemporary ecological dynamics.
-I approach this topic both from a theoretical perspective, building and testing synthetic theories of biodiversity based on statistical mechanics, and from an empirical perspective, collecting new data about the evolution and ecology of arthropod groups and using it to test how their past rates of diversification drive their current spatial diversity patterns.
+How and why does evolutionary history drive contemporary ecological dynamics?
+I approach this question both from a theoretical perspective, building and testing synthetic theories of biodiversity based on statistical mechanics, and from an empirical perspective, collecting new data about the evolution and ecology of arthropod groups, using it to test how their past rates of diversification drive their current distribution of diversity across geographic space.

 Superstatistics of Phanerozoic biodiversity.
-Non-equilibrium statistical dynamics of deep time evolution.
+Modeling deep time evolution as a non-equilibrium statistical system.

 Reconstructing evolutionary rates from molecular phylogenies.
-Designing new methods to estimate speciation, extinction and immigration from molecular phylogenies.
+To understand how evolution shapes ecology we need better estimates of macroevolutionary rates; I’m designing new methods to estimate speciation, extinction and immigration from molecular phylogenies.